Terminating matched relationships

-It is expected that matches will last a minimum of six months, however there may be instances where either or both parties wish to terminate the relationship early.
-For example, where the displaced person has organised alternative accommodation.
+It is expected that matches will last a minimum of six months, however there may be instances where one or both parties wish to terminate the relationship early.
+For example, where the displaced person has organised alternative accommodation, or there is an unexpected or unavoidable change of circumstances for either party.

-In all circumstances, you should notify your local authority contact of any change of circumstance.
-At this point, you may wish to indicate whether you would like to be put back on the list for matching with another displaced person or family.
+In all circumstances, the host should notify their local authority contact of any change of circumstance.
+At this point, the host may wish to indicate whether they would like to be put back on the list for matching with another individual guest or family.

 Changes in circumstance should be reported without delay.
-Under the scheme, the £350 'thank you' payment is only payable where you are actively hosting: upon departure of guests, you will not be eligible to claim these payments.
+Under the scheme, the 'thank you' payment is only payable where you are actively hosting.
+Upon departure of guests, you will no longer be eligible to claim these payments.

 The relationship may also terminate where you are a tenant (and the host) (assuming you have sought approval from your landlord) - but the landlord decides to provide notice meaning that you cannot provide housing for the minimum six month period.
 The local authority should be notified at the earliest opportunity for alternative arrangements to be made to accommodate the guests, such as being rematched to a new host or placed in social housing where it is available.